(2nd Yorkshire, West Riding)

-This is a short period in the history of a well established and honourable Regiment which can trace it roots from 1755, seeing service through the Seven Years War (1756 - 1763) and particularly, as the 51st Regiment of Foot, at the Battle of Minden (1759).
-The 51st was in Ireland, Gibraltar and Corsica before briefly returning home prior to embarking for the Peninsula in 1807.
+The 51st can trace it roots from 1755, seeing service through the Seven Years War (1756 - 1763) and notably, as the 51st Regiment of Foot, at the Battle of Minden (1759).

 In 1821 the Regiment became a “Royal” Regiment — the 51st King’s Own Light Infantry — and changed its facings to blue, subsequently continuing to serve with great honour, eventually evolving to become The King's Own Yorkshire Light Infantry (KOYLI), and then the Light Infantry, but that's another story..........................

 Why not get involved?

 The 51st have a varied events programme which includes battle re-enactment, living history, ceremonial and social activities in both the UK and abroad.